koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/classification/other_classification_models.md

 there is a huge difference between NNs and DTs.
 The latter are understandable whereas the former are not.

 - in DTs the nodes are decisions
-- in NNs the nodes are numeri processors
+- in NNs the nodes are numeric processors

 ## Universal approximator